Record

 Access StatusOpen

 Administrative HistoryMontgomerywala covered 3000 acres: 'The land was allotted by Government, at the instance of Colonel Montgomery, ...
 Settlement Commissioner and member of CMS Punjab Corresponding Committee, for Christian settlers only.'
 It was divided into 120 squares which were shared amongst 'colonists' on the understanding that they would acquire tenant-right over the land if they managed to cultivate it successfully within five years.
-In 1899, a student of the Divinity School at Lahore left to assume quasi-pastoral care of the area (CMS Annual Report 1899, pp 216-218).
+In 1899, a student of the Divinity School at Lahore left to assume quasi-pastoral care of the area (source: CMS Annual Report 1899, pages 216-218).
 He was succeeded by Rev Thomas Howell.

 Sources: 'Register of missionaries (clerical, lay & female) and native clergy from 1804 to 1904', CMS, 1905 (annotated copy); CMS printed Annual Reports; the records; CMS Gazette, June 1915.